ACM40960/project-chelsearod23/README.md

-## Tuberculosis Classification in Chest X-ray Images using DenseNet and Deep Forest Models
+## Tuberculosis Chest X-ray classification using DenseNet and Deep Forest

 #### Author